Quinn Gray

-Early years
+Early life

 Gray attended Dillard High School in Fort Lauderdale, Florida, and was a letterman.
 He was a star in football as a quarterback, in baseball as a pitcher, and in basketball.
 In football, he won All-Region and All-District honors.

 College career

-Gray decided to attend Florida A&M University and set several FAMU records as a football player, including all-time leader in passing yards (7,378), all-time leader in pass attempts (1,113), all time leader in pass completions (562) and all-time leader in TD passes (57).
+Gray decided to attend Florida A&M University and set several FAMU records as a football player, including all-time leader in passing yards (7,378), all-time leader in pass attempts (1,113), all-time leader in pass completions (562) and all-time leader in TD passes (57).
 He also holds the school's single-game record for most pass attempts (65 vs. North Carolina A&T in 2001).

 Professional career

 Jacksonville Jaguars

 In 2002, Gray attended training camp with the Jacksonville Jaguars, appearing in three preseason games, completing 5 of 8 passes for 55 yards and one interception.
 In 2003, he was allocated to NFL Europe, where he led the Frankfurt Galaxy to a win in World Bowl XI.

 He attended the Jaguars training camp the next year, winning the 3rd quarterback position.
 He first saw action in a regular season game with the season finale against the Tennessee Titans in the 2005 season, completing 14 passes for 100 yards, 2 touchdowns, and no interceptions for a passer rating of 119.0.
 He again saw action in the 2006 season finale versus the Kansas City Chiefs, entering the game to replace David Garrard in the third quarter.
-Down 28-10, he nearly led the Jaguars to a comeback, completing 13 of 22 passes 166 yards, with no interceptions, and rushing for 26 yards and 2 touchdowns.
+Down 28–10, he nearly led the Jaguars to a comeback, completing 13 of 22 passes 166 yards, with no interceptions, and rushing for 26 yards and 2 touchdowns.

 In October 2007, he became starting quarterback of the Jaguars due to an injury to Garrard.
-Gray went 2-1 as the starter.
-He also started the last game of the season against Houston Texans, losing 42-28.
+Gray went 2–1 as the starter.
+He also started the last game of the season against Houston Texans, losing 42–28.
 Gray became an unrestricted free agent following the 2007 season.